-15. Does your medical school curriculum address the environmental and health co-benefits of a plant-based diet?
-3 This topic was explored in depth by the core curriculum.
+1.15.
+Does your medical school curriculum address the environmental and health co-benefits of a plant-based diet?

 2 This topic was briefly covered in the core curriculum.
 1 This topic was covered in elective coursework.
 0 This topic was not covered.
-Scor Score explanation: This topic was not covered in our curriculum